roberth-k/cftool/README.md

 go run mage.go install     # Build for host and install to $GOPATH/bin.
 ```

+Run `go generate ./manifest` if updating the schemas.

 # Manifest files

 A manifest file is a structure for recursively building up a deployment from a selection of tenants and stacks.